Idehed/Project-3-battleships/README.md

 - How to deploy:
    - Fork or clone this repository.
-   - Create/log into a heroku account.
+   - Create/log into a Heroku account.
    - Go to your dashboard and then click New, Create new app.
    - Choose your app name(needs to be unique) and region.
    - Click Create app.
-   - Go to setting and add a new config var.
-Key : PORT Value : 8000
+   - Go to settings and add a new config var.
+Key: PORT ,Value: 8000
    - Then add two new buildpacks, Python and Nodejs.
 In this order.
    - Find the forked/cloned repository and connect to it.
    - Click Deploy!